 Since a biodata typically profiles a person, it is necessary to provide your date of birth too.
 In some selection processes involving the use of biodata, age may be a criterion for evaluating candidates.
-Although this might be counted as age discrimination and it's particularly untenable in many countries, age is being used by many organization during their selection process.
+Although this might be counted as age discrimination and it’s particularly untenable in many countries, age is being used by many organizations during their selection process.

 State of residence information is needed in order to correctly profile the person in question.
 This information is necessary; especially if the location of an individual is an important part of an evaluation process.

-Some organisations may require you to provide your exact residential address when filling your biodata; although not in all cases.
+Some organizations may require you to provide your exact residential address when filling your biodata; although not in all cases.
 It is not common for you to be asked to provide your address when filling out a personal biodata.

 This information is mostly requested in an employment biodata.
 Employers usually ask applicants to highlight relevant skills in a job application.

-In a biodata, you could be asked to provide information on your religious affiliation; although is not always the case for employment or job biodata.
+In a biodata, you could be asked to provide information on your religious affiliation; although this is not always the case for employment or job biodata.

-You may also be required to provide information on professional, political and/or religious affiliations as is applicable.
+You may also be required to provide information on professional, political, and/or religious affiliations as is applicable.